tankh99/tp/docs/DeveloperGuide.md

 3. `PatientFeedbackReport` is different from Appointment and Patient because it holds transient data and is dependent on data from the Patient and Appointment models.
    1. Therefore, it was decided that the entire list of appointments and a specified patient data should be passed into this object in order to calculate the average feedback score
 4. `PatientFeedbackReportList` does not have any direct list modification methods of its own.
 It only has a generateReportList function which is called every time there is an update to the list of patients or appointments, e.g., filter, add, edit or delete
-   1. To achieve such reactivity, `generateReportList()` was called at the end of each such function inside `ModelManager`
+   1. To achieve such reactivity, `generateReportList()` was called at the end of each of such function inside `ModelManager`

 **Alternatives considered**
 1. `PatientFeedbackReport` - We considered just passing the required fields; however, there were a few limitations